codehsbooks/apjava/Classes-And-Object-Oriented-Programming/classes-vs-objects.md

 Going back to the previous chapter, ***Rectangle***, ***Animal***, and ***Vehicle*** are all classes.
 These classes, as is, are considered a type, unless you create a specific version of the class.

-So, in this case, if we create two different vehicles they would be specific instances of the ***Vehicle*** class.
+In essence, if we create two different vehicles they would be specific instances of the ***Vehicle*** class.

 Remember, ***An object is an instance of a class.***